w3f/polkadot-spec/README.md

 ```

-Each tester will use the custom Polkadot Runtime to call functions on the Wasm blob, which in return call the PDRE API.
+Each tester will use the custom Polkadot Runtime to call functions on the Wasm blob, which in return call the Polkadot Host API.
 The return values are then returned to the tester which will optionally print those values and compare them against the expected results.

 Relevant files: